Raymay3/Raymay3/README.md

 ---

-## 🎹 Fun Fact
+## 🎹 Fun Facts

-I’m also a competitive classical pianist with 14+ years of training and international performance experience 🎶
+- 🎹 Competitive classical pianist with 14+ years of formal training and state/international competition awards
+- 🏅 Arizona State University Moeur Award recipient (4.0 GPA throughout my undergraduate degree)
+- 🤝 Volunteer for the Arizona Dental Mission of Mercy

+---

+## 🤝 Let's Connect

+Thanks for visiting my GitHub!
+Feel free to explore my projects or connect with me on LinkedIn.